RedisLabs/redislabs-docs/content/rs/databases/active-active/planning.md

 ## Participating clusters

-Active-Active databases require you to [set up at least two participating clusters]({{<relref "/rs/clusters/new-cluster-setup.md">}}).
+You must [set up at least two participating clusters]({{<relref "/rs/clusters/new-cluster-setup">}}) for an Active-Active database.
 If your database requires more than ten participating clusters, contact Redis support.
 You can [add or remove participating clusters]({{<relref "/rs/databases/active-active/manage#participating-clusters/">}}) after database creation.

 {{<note>}}
 You cannot add RAM-only clusters and clusters with flash storage enabled for [Auto Tiering]({{<relref "/rs/databases/auto-tiering">}}) to the same Active-Active configuration.